 Romania established a Cyber Security Research Centre (CSSIR; English) in 2013 to promote, support, implement and coordinate security research in IT security in Romania, and also conduct international actions through short-, mid- and long-term partnerships on cyber security.

-In May 2017, the Romanian Intelligence Service (SRI) has organized the first national cyber security exercise called CyDEx17.
-The exercise was aimed at test and assess the way of managing the cyber incidents, the institutions’ response at operational level, tactically and strategically, while aiming at providing a proper security level across the cyber infrastructures and at optimizing the cooperation among institutions in order to identify and restrict the impact of such incidents.
+In May 2017, the Romanian Intelligence Service (SRI) organised its first national cyber security exercise called CyDEx17.
+The exercise was aimed at testing and assessing the way of managing the cyber incidents, the institutions’ response at operational level, tactically and strategically, while seeking to provide appropriate security levels across the cyber infrastructures and to optimise co-operation across institutions by identifying and limiting the impact of such incidents.